chipjarred/NIX/README.md

 ## Design

 One of the core principles of NIX is to maintain, as much as possible, the POSIX.1 interface, while improving type-safety and error handling to prevent common mistakes.
-Those improvements require altering the interface somewhat, but it should feel famliiar with anyone familiar with POSIX.1.
+Those improvements require altering the interface somewhat, so NIX is not just a drop-in overlay over POSIX.1, but it should feel familiar with Swift programmer familiar with POSIX.1 in C, making it easy to adopt.

 NIX adopts some consistent standards to accomplish this

 ### Error Handling

-POSIX.1, intended for use in the C programming language, handles errors by overloading the meaning of the return value if it has certain values.
+POSIX.1, intended for use in the C programming language, handles errors by overloading the meaning of the return value if it has certain values, and setting a global `errno` for that exact error.
 Functions that return pointers indicate failure by returning `NULL`, which numerically is `0` in C.  On the other hand, functions that return integers, indicate failure by returning `-1`, which is `~0` in C... exactly the inverse of the pointer return.
 Furthermore, functions whose integer return value is just a boolean success or fail, return `0` to indicate success, and `-1` to indicate failure.
 While this makes sense given the constraints of using integers for the return value, it is counter-intuitive.
-Normally `0` is `FALSE` which one would naturally associate with failure and non-zero is `TRUE` which one would naturally assocate with success.
+Normally `0` is `FALSE` which one would naturally associate with failure, and non-zero is normally `TRUE` which one would naturally assocate with success.

-In addition it's easy for the naive programmer (or even an experienced one who isn't having a good day) to forget to check for errors, both because C doesn't require using returned values, and because the error indicator is of the same type as the normal, successful return value.
+In addition it's easy for the naive programmer, or even an experienced one who isn't having a good day, to forget to check for errors, both because C doesn't require using returned values, and because the error indicator is of the same type as the normal, successful return value.
+The compiler can't tell the difference.

-In both cases, if an error occurs, one has to check the global `errno` value to get the actual error.
+And if an error occurs, one has to check the global `errno` value to get the actual error.

 You can see why this is error-prone.

-NIX divides these into two categories:
+NIX uses Swift's features to overcome these deficienciy and divides these into two categories:
     - Functions that simply return success or failure
     - Functions that return a value that use a special value to indicate an failure, otherwise it's a success.